Post

 mise install

-Mise automatically resolves, downloads, and installs exact versions of Node, Python, uv, gh, and even PowerShell, and sets up an isolated pre-commit binary.
+Mise automatically resolves, downloads, and installs every tool listed above — from language runtimes like Node and Python to CLI utilities like gh, actionlint, and even powershell.
 Everything is self-contained.
 No separate manuals are required.

 Cleaning up the task running mess